10 Ways to Boost your Craft Business’s Sales in Slow Months

 There are typically many craft shows to choose from during the holidays, but in the summer, you may need to think beyond craft shows.

-Each event is different so be sure you take your time and do your research so you can be sure the event will help boost your handmade sales.
+Each event is different so take your time and research to be sure the event will help boost your handmade sales.
 For a little guidance, check out 10 Red Flags to Watch for when Applying to a Craft Show.

 3) Appeal to a different type of shopper